clcriswell/DR-RD/README.md

 4) (Optional) Build a RAG index: `python scripts/build_faiss_index.py` Then enable `RAG_ENABLED=true` in your environment so agents like Marketing and IP can cite supporting snippets.

+### Live Web Search (optional)

+Set `ENABLE_LIVE_SEARCH=true` and provide a `SERPAPI_KEY` to allow the Research Scientist, IP Analyst, and Regulatory agents to query the live web when local RAG hits are missing or too short.
+When web results are used, these agents add a `sources` array with short titles or URLs to their JSON output.

 ### Run profiles

 - **Lite**: deterministic single-pass pipeline with a hard budget cap.
 Good for demos and CI smoke tests.